kkwrecks/odin-recipes/README.md

 ## About odin-recipes X kkwrecks

-This project is part of the Foundation part of kkwrecks completing the Odin Project.
+This project is part of the Foundation part of kkwrecks completing the Odin Project, I used recipes from cartoons that make me happy.
 First embarked on the Odin Project 1 Jan 2025.

 ## Topics covered so far: